-The scheme is conditional on the landowner complying with his/her statutory obligations, however, there are considerable benefits to the scheme for example:
+The scheme is conditional on the landowner complying with his or her statutory obligations, however, there are considerable benefits to the scheme, such as:

 We will survey all paths on your land on receipt of a plan illustrating the extent of your holdings.